appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/writing-javascript-in-appsmith.md

 ## Multiline JavaScript

 So far, we’ve seen simple JS operations, but say if you’re working on some API integrations or some different data sources, you might need to write some huge JS code.
-With Appsmith, you can do that within the same moustache syntax.
+With Appsmith, you can do that within the same mustache syntax.
 Here’s a simple example of using multi-line code in Appsmith.

 In our `Table1`, where we are binding all our products data, we’ve simply used `get_products.data()` method.
 Instead of that, you can also write a function, try the below code snippet: